-Medium-term plans are written by class teachers or year group partners but include the following features: observational work and clear teaching of drawing (or other artistic) skills; critical study of an artist, style or movement; experimentation and design; and production of own work.
+Clear, focused objectives are outlined in long-term planning.
+Teachers deliver units of work, which are developed from long-term planning and knowledge organisers produced by the subject leader.
+Medium-term plans are written by class teachers or year group partners but include the following features: observational work and clear teaching of drawing (or other artistic) skills; critical study of an artist, style or movement; experimentation and design; production of own work.
 Key vocabulary lists are provided to support pupils in responding critically to questioning surrounding the work of artists, their own or others work.

-The curriculum is delivered throughout a half term or in blocks (using 'enrichment weeks') depending on teacher preference.
+The curriculum is delivered throughout a half term or in blocks depending on teacher preference.
 While topics are clearly planned and organised, the art and design curriculum at St. Bede's is also responsive to current affairs, school priorities and participation in annual projects.
 Where appropriate, whole-school themes are planned, spanning a day or a week and linking to world issues or current events (for example Armistice Day, anti-bullying, World Art Day, conservation and so on).
 Here, class teachers may decide to use art and design as a means to develop or convey pupils' understanding of these issues.